-We tested the Xiaomi Pro and found it had an incredible 25.1-miles of ESG certified range thanks to a 474 watt hour lithium-ion battery.
-Considering its meager 31 lb weight, the M365 Pro has the best range per weight of any scooter we’ve tested thus far.
+Considering its meager 31 lb weight, the M365 Pro still has the best range per pound of any scooter that we’ve tested so far.

-The range is about 70% more than the original, which was already quite good.
-Keep in mind that we range test all scooters on the same urban track, which has many stops, hills, and rough terrain.
+We perform all range tests in the scooter’s highest performance mode on the same urban track, which has many stops, hills, and rough terrain.
 The ride is designed to simulate a real, fast urban commute.

 You can compare the tested range of this scooter with others on our real-world testing page.

-The scooter has front regenerative brakes and a rear mechanical disc brake.
-We performed a braking test and were able to bring the scooter to a stop from 15 mph in just 15.3 feet — an excellent result.
+The scooter has a dual braking system consisting of a front regenerative brake and a rear mechanical disc brake.
+Both brakes are linked and controlled by a single brake lever.
+In our braking test, the Xiaomi Pro came to a full stop from 15 mph in just 15.3 ft — a good result.

 The Xiaomi Pro is a nimble scooter thanks to its combination of reasonable weight, pneumatic tires, and geometry.

-Carving on the Pro’s 2-inch wide tires feels natural.
-They have enough size and grip to keep you confidently in control.
-The deck is 2.0 inches longer and 0.4 in wider than the original.
-The handlebars are 0.4 in wider and 0.4 in higher.
-Altogether, the upsized geometry gives the rider more comfort and stability than the original.
+Carving on the Pro’s wide tires feels natural.
+They have enough size and grip to keep you confidently in control, and they conform better to the road than solid tires.
+The deck is 1.5 in longer and 0.2 in wider than the original.
+Although this doesn’t seem like much, the Pro’s deck width adds 12.5 sq in of standing room to the M365.

 Xiaomi M365 Pro Features